Clawton Primary school's Safeguarding Statement

 NOMINATED LOCAL SCHOOLS COMMITTEE MEMBER FOR SAFEGUARDING

-Other policies connected to the safeguarding and wellbeing of children include those listed below, all of which can be downloaded at the bottom of this page.
+Other policies connected to the safeguarding and well-being of children include those listed below, all of which can be viewed on the Policies page of our website

 - Positive Handling